 Master of Science in Nursing

-The College of Nursing offers a Master of Science in Nursing degree with two areas of study: Leadership and Education or Family Nurse Practitioner.
-The MSN Leadership and Education program is designed to allow you to start when you are ready and to complete the program at your own pace.
-An individual plan of study is designed at the start of the program that meets your individual professional and personal needs.
+The College of Nursing offers a Master of Science in Nursing degree with two programs of study: Leadership and Education and Family Nurse Practitioner.
+An individualized plan of study is designed at the start of the program based on academic review.

 The Master of Science in Nursing program is accredited by the Commission on Collegiate Nursing Education (CCNE).